PySuyash/Game1/README.md

 # Game1
-This is all about the game => Rock, Paper, Scissor , we provide the python code.
+This is a to-do list , we provide the python code.